kelifine/timestamp_microservice/readme.md

-URL Shortener
+Timestamp Microservice

 Introduction
 ------------------
-This app is my version of the URL shortener program from FreeCodeCamp.
+This app is my version of the Timestamp Microservice program from FreeCodeCamp.

 How to get up and running
 -----------------